bsdimp/freebsd-git-docs/faq.md

 **Q:** But I did things as I read along and didn't see your advice at the end to create a branch, and now `fred` and `wilma` are all screwed up.
-How do I find what the `wilma` has was before I started.
+How do I find what `wilma` was before I started.
 I don't know how many times I moved things around.

 **A:** All is not lost.
 You can figure out it, so long as it hasn't been too long, or too many commits (hundreds).

-So I created a wilma branch committed a couple of things to it, then decided I wanted to split it into fred and wilma.
+So I created a wilma branch and committed a couple of things to it, then decided I wanted to split it into fred and wilma.
 Nothing weird happened when I did that, but lot's say it did.
 The way to look at what you've done is with the `git reflog`: